Lie groups and Lie algebras: Manifolds

 \begin{example} The two-chart atlas for the circle $S^1$ defined by stereographic projections (Example \ref{e1}(3)) is real analytic, since the function $f(x)=\frac{1}{x}$ is analytic.
 The same applies to the sphere $S^n$ for any $n$.
 For example, for $S^2$ it is easy to see that the transition map $\Bbb R^2\setminus 0\to \Bbb R^2\setminus 0$ is given by the formula

 Using the complex coordinate $z=x+iy$, we get

 So this atlas is not complex analytic.
 But it can be easily made complex analytic by replacing one of the stereographic projections ($\phi$ or $\psi$) by its complex conjugate.
 Then we will have $f(z)=\frac{1}{z}$.
-On the other hand, it is known (although hard to prove) that $S^n$ does not admit a complex analytic atlas for (even) $n\ne 2,6$.
-For $n=6$ this is a famous conjecture. \end{example}
+On the other hand, it is known (although hard to prove) that $S^n$ admits no complex structure for even $n\neq 2,6$; the case $n=6$ is the famous open problem. \end{example}

 \begin{definition} Two $C^k$, real analytic, or complex analytic atlases $U_\alpha,V_\beta$ are said to be {\bf compatible} if the transition maps between $U_\alpha$ and $V_\beta$ are of the same class ($C^k$, real analytic, or complex analytic). \end{definition}